mirjak/diem-unified-charter/diem-unified-charter.md

 or even require separate digital discovery.
 The WG will ensure maximum reuse of work for emblem representation and binding.
-A discovery mechanism for the initial work will only be specified by this group after the initial emblem binding protocol is completed (see the Deliverables section below).”
+A discovery mechanism for the initial work will only be specified by this group after the initial emblem binding protocol is completed (see the Deliverables section below).

 The working group is tasked with developing: 1) use cases and requirements related to the initial scope, 2) an architecture that captures the relationships between entities utilizing